 Remember that not every feature will apply to every camping stove type, although some are prevalent in all.

-Although the fuel that a camping stove uses might not be considered by some to be a feature, this is still an important consideration when choosing a camping stove.
+Although some might not consider the fuel that a camping stove uses a feature, this is still an important consideration when choosing a camping stove.

 While the small canisters are convenient, it can be an issue trying to find a supplier, and even then, the cost of shipping them is high.
 It is best to find a local supplier (Walmart, Home Depot, for example) to buy them in the store for less money.